realMattyFitzz/Budgeter/README.md

 ![license badge](https://img.shields.io/badge/license--blue)
   # Budgeter
   ## DESCRIPTION
-  A user friend budget tracker that allows you to make deposits and withdrawls wheter you're online or offline.
+  A simple web app to allow you to set your budget, track finances, and deposit and withdraw from a bank account that is available online/offline.
   ## TABLE OF CONTENTS
   * [Installation](#installation)
   * [Usage](#usage)